Score-informed Neural Operator for Enhancing Ordering-based Causal Discovery: Empirical Results

 \section{Empirical Results}

 We evaluate whether the proposed method improves existing ordering-based methods, DiffAN \cite{sanchez2023diffusion} and CaPS \cite{xu2024ordering}.
+Additional baseline comparisons are provided in Appendix \ref{appendix:subsubsec-CD-baselines}.
 Given the inferred order, we apply a pruning based on feature selection \cite{buhlmann2014cam} to compare the structural accuracies achieved by the resulting causal graphs across different ordering methods.
 We also validate causal ordering performances by applying a probabilistic control to LLMs and analyze the resulting changes in probability distributions.
-Evaluation metrics include OD (Order Divergence, \cite{rolland2022score}) for causal ordering, SHD (Structural Hamming Distance, \cite{paters2014SID}) and SID (Structural Intervention Distance, \cite{tsamardinos2006max}) for causal discovery.
+Evaluation metrics include Order Divergence (OD, \cite{rolland2022score}) for causal ordering, Structural Hamming Distance (SHD, \cite{paters2014SID}) and Structural Intervention Distance (SID, \cite{tsamardinos2006max}) for causal discovery.
 See Appendix \ref{appendix:subsec-metrics} for details on each metric.